Vegan Alfredo Soup has all the flavors of the famous pasta dish but it is completely dairy-free. Rich, creamy, fast, easy and memorable.

 - 32 ounces vegetable broth

-- 1/2 cup store bought vegan parmesan cheese, processed fine
+- ½ cup vegan parmesan cheese processed fine

 - dash nutmeg

-- In a saucepan over the carrots pieces with water, bring to a boil, turn down the heat to med high and cook for 15 minutes.
+- In a saucepan over the carrots pieces with water, bring to a boil, turn down the heat to medium-high and cook for 15 minutes.
 Set aside.

-- Cook the pasta according to directions on box, drain and set aside.
+- Cook the pasta according to directions on the box, drain and set aside.

 - Heat dairy-free butter over medium heat in a stockpot.